Working Groups and Other Activities

 - Planning and Scheduling Excellence Guide (PASEG) Update

-The Planning and Scheduling Working Group (PSWG) will be updating the June 2012 edition of the guide.
+The Planning and Scheduling Working Group (PSWG) is in the process of updating the June 2012 edition of the guide.
 The PASEG provides the program management team, including new and experienced master planner/schedulers, with practical approaches for building, using, and maintaining an Integrated Master Schedule (IMS).
 It also identifies knowledge, awareness, and processes that enable the user to achieve reasonable consistency and a standardized approach to project planning, scheduling and analysis.
+For more information on this update, send an email to the working group leads.

 - Prime/Sub Contract Management Working Group